 You're a fan?

 I admired Zero Dark Thirty in many ways but having followed the torture debate in such detail, I found their presentation of it reprehensible.

+What about Zero Dark Thirty?
 I criticised the film and caused a big hue and cry.
 I haven't met Mark (Boal) or Kathryn (Bigelow), but I know they were pissed off about a piece I wrote for Huffington Post.
 I admired the film in many ways but having followed the torture debate in such detail, I found their presentation of it reprehensible.
 I rather liked the fact that people at the centre of the film were flawed anti-heroes and there was no lapel-holding scene, but there's a cause and effect there that I think was unwarranted: that torture provided a kernel of information that led us to Bin Laden.
 I'm told that there's a scene that Kathryn Bigelow shot and maybe Mark Boal wrote in which someone says, "You fucking assholes!
 How much bad shit information have you got from all these enhanced interrogations?"
 We know we got the name of Khalid Sheikh Mohammed without resorting to water-boarding.

+Changing tack, I know you're a big fan of Luis Buñuel.
+What else do you like to watch when you're not working?
 I like thrillers, but recently I've found the best dramas to be on television.
 I loved Homeland and Game Of Thrones, and I have found some pretty fucking good documentaries like Sarah Polley's Stories We Tell.
 I revisited McCabe & Mrs. Miller recently, and what a film that is.
 But I do dig a good thriller.